sofibox/maxinet_public/readme.md

+# This readme is deprecated.
+Will update soon

 Ths is powerful script to manage server installation.
 This script is currently compatible with linode server (might add digitalocean or amazonaws later)